Baelx/nix-scripts/README.md

 **boilerplate** Git clones my front-end boilerplate repo with depth=1 without creating its own folder, removes git directory, and then git initializes.

+**optimize** Uses imagemagick to compress images without visible loss in quality.
+Script will create a new directory containing optimized imgs depending on where it's run.

 The rest are specific to an Elementary OS distro, i.e., tweaking touchpad settings on startup, etc.